awslabs/llrt/API.md

 # API documentation

+> [!NOTE]
-The long term goal for LLRT is to become [Winter CG compliant](https://github.com/wintercg/admin/blob/main/proposals.md).
-Not every API from node will be supported.
+> The long term goal for LLRT is to become [Winter CG compliant](https://github.com/wintercg/admin/blob/main/proposals.md).
+Not every API from Node.js will be supported.

 ## buffer